 Divorce is a difficult subject.
 While some couples find a way to split amicably without much hostility and resentment, for others, emotions can boil over, and the couple may fight bitterly over every piece of marital property.
 Alimony is one of the most common points of contention in divorce.
 If you expect to split from your spouse soon, you should have some idea of what to expect concerning alimony negotiations, your potential financial liability to your spouse, or his or her financial liability to you following the end of your marriage.

-If you’ve reached this page in search of a divorce attorney in San Mateo, or surrounding areas, visit our divorce page for more information and how to contact our attorneys for a free consultation.
+If you’ve reached this page in search of a divorce attorney in San Mateo, or surrounding areas, visit our divorce page for more information and how to contact our attorneys for a consultation.

 What Is Alimony?